Dental Implants Colmar, PA

 Dental Implant Treatment in Colmar, PA

 This period of healing is called osseointegration.
-The surgeon will also place healing caps to cover the implant posts.
-We will take dental impressions to create custom dental crowns, bridges, or dentures for the implants to secure in place.
-Once the dental implants are fully healed, we will secure the restorations.
+Our surgeon will also place healing caps to cover the implant posts.
+We’ll take dental impressions to create custom dental crowns, bridges, or dentures for the implants to secure in place.
+Once the dental implants are fully healed, we secure the restorations.

 Frequently Asked Questions

-We have answers to some of our patients’ most commonly asked questions about tooth implant procedures.
+We have answers to some of our patients’ most commonly asked questions about tooth implant procedures in Colmar, PA.

 What are the advantages of dental implants over other options?